dstrugacevac/task/README.md

 ## API Documentation

-For detailed API documentation, please refer to the Swagger UI [here](#).
+For detailed API documentation, please refer to the Swagger UI [here](http://localhost:8080/swagger-ui.html).
 This UI provides interactive API documentation and testing capabilities.

 ## Additional Notes

-- **Database Setup:** Ensure your PostgreSQL database is up and running before executing the Maven commands or starting Docker.
-The connection details are provided in the `mvn clean install` command.
 - **Environment Variables:** Adjust the `DATASOURCE_JDBC_URL`, `DATASOURCE_USERNAME`, and `DATASOURCE_PASSWORD` as necessary to match your local or production database setup.

 For further assistance, consult the [Spring Boot documentation](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) or reach out to the community.